-The magnitude or severity of a tornado is categorized using the Enhanced Fujita Tornado Intensity Scale (EF Scale).
-This is the scale now used exclusively for determining tornado ratings by comparing wind speed and actual damage.
+The magnitude or severity of a tornado is categorized using the Enhanced Fujita Tornado Intensity Scale (EF Scale), which compares wind speed and actual damage.
 Figure 4.3.7-15 illustrates the relationship between EF ratings, wind speed, and expected tornado damage.